jararias/sunwhere/README.md

 ![accuracy benchmark](assets/accuracy_benchmark.png)

-The SPAs seem organized in three accuracy classes: IQBAL alone in one group; PSA, SOLTRACK and EPHEMERIS, in a higher-accuracy group; and NREL and PYEPHEM, and maybe SG2 too, in another group with even higher accuracy.
+The SPAs seem organized in three accuracy classes: IQBAL alone in one group; PSA and EPHEMERIS, in a higher-accuracy group; and NREL and PYEPHEM, and maybe SG2 too, in another group with even higher accuracy.
 The zenith and azimuth errors are similar in any case.

 The next table shows numerical results for the solar zenith angle errors.
 The rows are organized by increasing RMSE.
 The columns ±CI66 and ±CI90 are the symmetric intervals around MBE that encompass 66% and 90% of the errors, respectively.
 These results show more clearly that the NREL SPA has the smaller overall deviation with respect to the JPL ephemerides (0.182 arc-sec RMSE) and that both PYEPHEM and SG2 have slightly greater deviations, but still significantly lower than the rest of SPAs.